Why Healing Feels Unsafe: Shadow Work and the Nervous System

 Shadow Work and Nervous System Soul Sisters Tarot

-Shadow Work and the Nervous System: Why Emotional Safety Matters
+Shadow Work and the Nervous System: Why Healing Feels Unsafe (And How to Fix It)

 This guide is part of our Shadow Work collection, where we explore emotional healing, shadow integration, and deeper self-awareness practices.

-Shadow work can be one of the most transformative paths of personal growth.
-It invites us to meet the hidden parts of ourselves with honesty, curiosity, and compassion.
+Shadow work invites us to meet the hidden parts of ourselves with honesty, curiosity, and compassion.
 But many people begin this journey and quickly feel overwhelmed.
 Old emotions surface.
 Memories arise.
 Unexpected reactions appear in the body.
 Suddenly, what started as a reflective practice feels intense.

 Often, this happens because